Lee Joon

 Lee Chang-sun (born February 7, 1988), known professionally as Lee Joon, is a South Korean actor, singer, model and DJ.
 He is best known as a former member of the South Korean boy band MBLAQ.
 He had notable roles in Gapdong (2014), My Father Is Strange (2017), The Silent Sea (2021), and Bulgasal (2021).
+He is currently a cast member of 2 Days & 1 Night and the host of the YouTube web series Workman.

 Career

 Beginnings

 Before becoming a part of MBLAQ, Lee acted in CFs, had a small non-recurring role in the first episode of the sitcom That Person Is Coming (그분이 오신다), which aired in 2008, and began and completed filming for the 2009 film, Ninja Assassin in which he portrayed the Teenage Raizo.